coffee-software-show/2025-11-22-bootiful-spring-ws/README.md

     }
 }
 ```
 * Spring WS is a framework for building SOAP-based services.
 SOAP assumes XML.
 Spring has a lot of rich support for XML processing, obviously.
 In Spring Framework itself, there's a very interesting module called Spring OXM that contains marshallers and unmarshallers for marshalling objects to and from XML.
-This package was contributed, not surprisingly, by  Arjne Poutsma, the creator and first lead of the Spring WS project.
+This package was contributed, not surprisingly, by  Arjen Poutsma, the creator and first lead of the Spring WS project.
 * we can try this out two ways, from the CLI, and using Spring's `WebServicesTemplate`.
 Let's try it out from the CLI.
 * add the following XMl to a document called `request-1.xml`:
 ```xml